 Alt text is "read" by screen readers to describe the image and provide context for non-sighted and low-sighted users.
 For tips on how to best use alt-text, see https://webaim.org/techniques/alttext/.

 - If applicable, designate the correct answer(s).

-Optional: If you want students to select ALL correct answers before marking them as correct, click the checkbox above the answer entries.
+Optional: If you want students to select ALL correct answers before marking them as correct, click the checkbox labeled as such located above the answer entries.